Ariel-Agustin/Ariel-Agustin.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* B.A. in Geography & Environmental Studies , University of Maryland Baltimore County, 2024 (expected)
-* M.S. in Jekyll, GitHub University, 2014
+* A.A. in General Studies, Howard Community College, 2021
-* B.S. in GitHub, GitHub University, 2012
+*

 Work experience
 ======
 * Spring 2024: Academic Pages Collaborator

   * Github University
   * Duties includes: Updates and improvements to template
   * Supervisor: The Users